snailonbail/obsidian-vault/Roll Tempus/Catxel XIII.md

 Moves:
 ~ level 1 ~
-* Rapier Strike          - Dexterity
+* Rapier Strike          - Dexterity      - Normal damage to one foe
-* Hide in Shadows    - Dexterity
+* Hide in Shadows   - Wisdom       - Apply the "hidden" effect to the user
-* Investigation          - Inteligence
+* Investigation         - Inteligence   - Gain information of the targets weaknesses and strenghts

 ~ level 2 ~
-* Sneak Attack          -
+* Sneak Attack          - Dexterity     - High damage which can only be used if the user is hidden
-* Short Bow              -
+* Short Bow              - Dexterity     -
-* Disengage              - Wisdom
+* Disengage              - Wisdom      -